Italian Sausage Calzones with Mushrooms and Pepperoni

 Filling

-1. To make the filling, brown the italian sausage in a skillet.
-Remove to a large bowl.
+1. To make the filling, brown the italian sausage in a skillet over medium heat until crispy.
+Transfer to a plate and set aside.
+Drain the excess fat.

-2. Separate the dough into four equal portions.
+2. Separate the dough into 3 equal portions.

-6. While the calzones are baking, chop the garlic clove and mix together with melted butter.
+7. While the calzones are baking, mix together the melted butter and garlic.

 This post may contain affiliate links through which we may earn a small commission at no additional cost to you.
 We only recommend products that we genuinely love and would use ourselves.